MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 Also, Home Assistants way of dealing with colours on the colour wheel doesn't play overly well with the Juwel Helialux Controller.
 If you are having trouble getting just RGB colours then drag the white brightness down and have a wiggle with the colour wheel.

 Any bugs you find, please post on GitHub (and provide logs!).

+## Upgrade Notes

+The sensors tankname_manualcolorsimulationenabled and tankname_manualdaytimesimulationenabled have been removed, you will need to manually remove them and update any scripts/automations to use the binary sensors instead.

 ## Bug Reports
 Please follow the template when submitting a bug report, to help logs will be needed.
 To turn on debug logging for the integration you will need to add something like the following to your configuration.yml